mumanchu/AS3935LightningSensor/README.md

 TODO

 An example sketch that works with the Windows application is being tested on various devices.
-This is being updated to do long term logging to flash memory using devices with an uniterruptable power supply.
+This is being updated to do long term logging to flash memory using a device with a real time clock and an uniterruptable power supply.
+The log will hold many years worth of events.
 The Windows app can upload and display the log.
 <br/> <br/>

 ## Readings